openhwgroup/cvw/synthDC/README.md

         Design provides the name of the output log.
 Default is synth.

 FREQ
-        Frequency in Mhz.
+        Frequency in MHz.
 Default is 500

 CONFIG
         The wally configuration file.
 Default is rv32e.